 When Jennifer Risher joined Microsoft in 1991, she met her husband, and with him became an extra-lucky beneficiary of the dot-com boom.
-By their early thirties, they had tens of millions of dollars.
-Today, there are millions of people like her.
-Jennifer’s thought-provoking, personal story includes the voices of others in her demographic and explores the hidden impact of wealth on identity, relationships, and sense of place in the world.
-At a time when income inequality is a huge problem, our country’s economic system is broken, and money is still a taboo subject even among those closest to us, this engaging, introspective memoir is essential reading: a catalyst for conversation that demystifies wealth and inspires us to connect.
+By their early thirties, they had more money than they could wrap their heads around.
+Jennifer’s thought-provoking, personal story includes the voices of others like her and explores the hidden impact of wealth on identity, relationships, and sense of place in the world.
+In sharing her story, Jennifer aims to validate the emotional complexities of money and help those with wealth move out of guilt, shame, or a desire to keep money hidden and into meaning, joy, and purpose.
+At a time of extreme economic and racial inequality, money shouldn’t remain a taboo subject.
+Jennifer’s engaging, introspective memoir is essential reading: a catalyst for conversation that demystifies wealth and inspires us to connect.

-“In this heartfelt memoir, Risher walks us through both the advantages and the challenges that wealth cultivates.
-Ultimately, as she says, ‘We are all ninety-nine percent the same.’”
+“In this heartfelt memoir, Risher walks us through both the advantages and the challenges that wealth cultivates.”

 — Madeline Levine, PhD, author of The Price of Privilege, Teach Your Children Well, and Ready or Not